 After seeing Duong's Instagram account, the patient booked in for fillers in her cheeks and chin.
 Duong assured her that the products were "from doctors" and "safe to use".
 She also told the victim that she provided training to customers who wanted to learn how to perform injectables for a fee of $3,000.
 The victim experienced pain during the treatment and subsequently experienced severe swelling in her cheeks.

 This happens EVERY DAY in this country.
 Social media is overrun with people claiming to be qualified and well-trained.
 Products are sold and bought though dodgy-back channels, and women have terrible experiences and potentially life-changing mishaps.

 The difference between Singapore - and most other countries - and the UK, is that this is a criminal offence and the beautician will now go to prison and pay a huge fine.
 It's likely this incident is an exception in Singapore and certainly not the norm.
 People in Singapore will generally not risk going to prison in order to perform injectables.

 Duong Bang Anh, a beautician in Singapore, is sent to Prison for performing Botox.

-Why can beauticians perform Botox in the UK?
+Why can beauticians perform injectables in the UK?

 In 2013, the PIP scandal triggered an independent review of cosmetic procedures in the UK and The Keogh Report outlined four areas that needed to change.